 As an addendum to that, Hannele has also loaned me an accordion of hers (as if the lady wasn’t doing enough already).
 I’ve never touched one before, and I’m learning fast – damn I love that accordion.

-So keep an eye up here, the idea is that there will be a new post on the progress of work in Finland at least once a week, and I will also be video-blogging the creation/development/rehearsal process for the as-yet-untitled Karin Koulu Musikaali.
+So keep an eye up here, I will be video-blogging the creation/development/rehearsal process for the as-yet-untitled Karin Koulu Musikaali.

 Then to close things out, this New Year’s I was invited to perform at a local New Year’s Eve celebration in Rauma, and I had no idea what to play (my solo music is by no means celebratory, to say nothing of appropriate or joyful), until I was heard playing some folk/country bits, and was invited to share the American folk music with them.
 The response was positive (in the videos where you can hear applause, it sounds like a stampede from all the glove-clapping), and I nearly lost my left hand’s fingers to frostbite in the process.
 Risto Kupari, the town’s culture manager, had also invited me to busk with him and his son for Christmas (we played some fun holiday tunes and some jazz), and for the closer of my small set, his family sang with me on a small quartet arrangement I threw together of “Will The Circle Be Unbroken” – they were great!
 I kept the other songs simple, in anticipation of my fingers almost freezing on the guitar.